 - Forms sent over SSL-enabled domains are encrypted.
 To ensure SSL is enabled on your domain, visit Understanding SSL certificates.

 - Form blocks can't be used as part of a HIPAA compliant solution.
-To collect secure patient information, we recommend using Squarespace Scheduling.
+To collect secure patient information, we recommend using Acuity Scheduling.

 Watch a video

 To add a form block:

 - Edit a page or post, click Add Block or an insert point, then click Form.
 For help, visit Adding content with blocks.